lhoursquentin/sed-bin/README.md

-- There are some bugs, the C code is very rough around the edges (by that I mean dirty and unsafe, for instance allocating everything on the stack without checking any overflow), I'm still working on it, but contributions (issues/comments/pull requests) are also welcomed.
+- There are some bugs, the C code is very rough around the edges (by that I mean dirty and unsafe, for instance allocating everything on the stack without checking any overflow), I'm still working on it, but contributions (issues/comments/pull requests) are also welcomed :)